mrmrwinter/northernbug.github.io/meeting_details/northernbug11.md

 These meetings focus on being a user group for the benefit of all.
 Talks and posters do not have to be a polished and complete body of work, but can be an opportunity to discuss your research with others experienced in the area.
 There is always a friendly atmosphere, with discussions around techniques, training and education, as well as broader applied research areas.

+# Talks

+## 15-minute talks

+- Matthew Gemmell, University of Liverpool - *Time over motivation: Comparison of the engagement and completion of synchronous and asynchronous online courses for adult learners.*
+- Jenny Lord, University of Sheffield - *Analysis of genome and transcriptome sequencing from >5,000 individuals in the 100,000 Genomes Project identifies new potential diagnoses for patients with rare disease*
+- Matt Bawn, University of Leeds - *Single Cell Genomics of Bacterial Populations*
+- Yun Wah Lam, University of Huddersfield - *In praise of "useless data": Scraping the barrel of NCI60 drug screening data for treasures*
+- Jessica Whittle, University of Manchester - *A Single-Cell Transcriptomic Atlas of Acute Myeloid Leukaemia*
+- Andrew Mason / Lewis Quayle, University of York / Sheffield Hallam University - *Bladder Cancer in the 100,000 Genomes Project: Scientific Opportunities and Data Management Challenges*

+## 10-minute talks

+- Lynne Barker, Sheffield Hallam University - *The gut Microbiome and Parkinson's: what have we learned so far.*
+- Bailey Andrew, University of Leeds - *Multi-axis graphical modelling for multi-omics data*
+- Niamh Errington, Imperial College, London - *Unsupervised Clustering of PH Using Circulating miRNA - Towards Molecular Classification of PH?*

 # Feedback